maxxiimo/the-front-end-manifesto/chp8-device-detection.md

         = mobvious_javascript

-  Now you can detect for device type within your JavaScript code:
+  With those two lines of code you can now detect for device type within your JavaScript code:

         Mobvious.for_device_type('desktop', function() {